JiaqiGao/CJ3/README.md

 ###Thur Nov 3:
 - James:
+    - Refactored app.py to make it more readable
+    - Added proof-of-concept code for rendering stories
-    - adgasf
+    - Stylized forms
 - Jordan:
-    - ghujk
+    - Write python code for creating story + contributing, but doesn't connect to an html yet (will need to make create.html)
 - Chloe:
-    - added database functionality, tested coade, commented code excessively (will have to clean that up a little bit
+    - Added database functionality, tested code, commented code excessively (will have to clean that up a little bit

 ###Fri Nov 4: